Step out of the bustle of the workday world into the serenity of fields of lavender and breathe in the heady scent of relaxation

 Within a year of meeting, they married on 12/12 at 12:12pm with 12 guests, two of whom (Diane's twin sons Allan and Stephen) were 12 years old.
 A reverse post-modern Brady Bunch of sorts, David's two daughters, Natalie and Caitlin (21 and 18 at the time) completed their new family of six.
 When the boys graduated high school six years later and were off to college, David and Diane graduated from suburban New Jersey to rural upstate New York and their farming adventure began.

 Many folks have asked, "Why lavender?"
 The truth is, it all started with a dumpster dive at the local plant nursery.
 Diane can't bear to see any living plant discarded and the nursery had thrown out an old, misshapen lavender plant.
 David valiantly retrieved it from the dumpster and they took it back to the farm with the other plants they had purchased.
 The deer managed to feast on all the purchased plants but ignored the rescued lavender plant, which in turn "planted" the idea of lavender farming.
 The idea gradually took shape that they could work together, stewarding their land into a relaxing, pastoral retreat for urban and suburban folks who need to relax, recharge and reconnect with each other and with nature.
-They installed a 100 foot diameter meditative labyrinth planted in lavender as well as a field of nearly 5000 lavender plants representing 22 different varieties of lavender.
+They installed a 100 foot diameter meditative labyrinth planted in lavender as well as a field of thousands of lavender plants representing 30 different cultivars of lavender.

 A true labor of love!